Anthony Hartigan

-Anthony Rhys Hartigan (born 27 January 2000) is an English professional footballer who plays as a central midfielder for club Barnet.
+Anthony Rhys Hartigan (born 27 January 2000) is an English professional footballer who plays as a central midfielder for club Southend United.

 Career

 AFC Wimbledon

 Hartigan joined AFC Wimbledon aged 14, after being spotted playing for the coaching company Pro Direct Soccer.
 He signed his first professional contract on his 17th birthday.
 On 8 August 2017, he made his debut in a 3–1 EFL Cup defeat to Brentford.
 Playing the full 120 minutes, with the game going to extra time, he became the first player to represent AFC Wimbledon born in the 2000s.
 He scored his first goal for Wimbledon in an EFL Trophy tie against Barnet on 29 August 2017.

 On 15 April 2018, Hartigan was named the LFE Apprentice of the Year award for League One at the EFL Awards ceremony in London.

 Following relegation, Hartigan was offered a new contract at the end of the 2021–22 season.
 On 5 July 2022, AFC Wimbledon announced that Hartigan had decided to leave the club following the expiry of his contract.